top of page

 Oak Sedge, Carex pensylvanica

-Oak Sedge is a delicate-looking, soft-flowing sedge that can be grown as a modern and stylish- looking sedge lawn.
+Oak Sedge is a soft-flowing sedge that can be grown as a modern, stylish-looking sedge lawn.
 It is a perfect groundcover, filling in empty spots in a woodland garden.
 Oak sedge spreads slowly by rhizomes but is not aggressive.
-It brightens up shady areas with its light green foliage, and the white flower spikes blooming in May create a unique sight.
+It brightens shady areas with its light-green foliage.
+The white flower spikes that bloom in May create a unique sight.

 Ecology: